SuperTux20/Pyther/README.md

 # Pyther

-## An extremely basic Frogger clone built in Python
+## An extremely basic Frogger clone built in Pygame

 ## HOW TO PLAY